MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug-visual-studio-code.md

    ![Set Registry Key](./media/set-debugging-port.png)

-1. Click **OK**, and then verify that the registry key is set in the editor and matches the following
+1. Click **OK**, and then verify that the registry key is set in the editor and matches the following:

    ![Registry Key](./media/set-debugging-port-registry-key.png)